 Brethren Retirement Community is in Greenville, Ohio.
 The city has a population of 22,930 people.
-Sporting an overall rating of A-, this is undoubtedly a high quality nursing home.
-As far as we can see, this facility looks like a great choice for most people.
+Sporting an overall rating of B+, this is a strong nursing home.
+As far as we can see, this facility is a good fit for most people.
 This place's impressive profile was highlighted by its inspection rating, which is addressed in the next paragraph.

 Brethren Retirement Community

 Updated Apr 1, 2023 by Nick Lata

 Get pricing and details on Greenville senior living options.Get Pricing

 - Accepts Medicaid 1